articles

 Whenever I want to be quiet and left alone, this particular person criticizes me and tries to change me.

-In the book “The Superpowers of Introverts: How to Live Your Life Your Way – Without the Guilt” by Karen M. Caito CPC ELI-MP, she explains how the traits of introverts are often misunderstood:
+In the book “The Superpowers of Introverts: How to Live Your Life Your Way – Without the Guilt” by Karen M. Caito CPC ELI-MP, she explains that introverts are often misunderstood, and I agree.

 I have observed introversion and extroversion to be inborn traits that cannot be changed.
 My older son is an extrovert, and he was born this way.
 My younger son is an introvert and has been since birth.
 One situation where I could observe this difference was when I carried them in a sling—my older son wanted to look outward and watch everything going on, becoming restless if I turned him inward toward my body; my younger son wanted me to face him inward, enjoying the walk without looking outward.
 He felt calm and comfortable facing inward, not watching the external world, while my older son needed to see everything happening outside, even as a few weeks old.

-As an introvert myself, I find that being talkative is not necessarily connected to extroversion—some introverts can be very talkative, leading others to mistake them for extroverts.
-One personality type that generally talks a lot is a Type 1 (with the dominant element being ‘air,’ according to Carol Tuttle’s The Four Types), and this pertains to both extroverted and introverted Type 1s.
+Even though I like to stay quiet at times, I can also be talkative when I find myself in company.
+Being talkative is not connected to extroversion—some introverts can be very talkative, leading others to mistake them for extroverts.
+In my experience, one personality type that generally talks a lot is a Type 1 (with the dominant element being ‘air,’ according to Carol Tuttle’s The Four Types), and this pertains to both extroverted and introverted Type 1s.
 Even though a Type 1 is talkative, they will still need time apart from people and loud surroundings if they are an introvert, like I am.

 It is usually more common for extroverts to disrespect introversion than for introverts to disrespect extroversion.
 I have come across many extroverts who tried to change my introversion because they thought it was abnormal and not how a person is supposed to behave, or they will relentlessly bully the introvert because it is not how they behave as extroverts.